Johnny Depp’s Net Worth: Is The Actor Nearing Bankruptcy?

 — eduardo (@dirtmeister) February 2, 2017

 Johnny Depp’s lawyers, however, are maintaining that the actor’s overspending is not the reason his net worth has taken a nose dive.
 The lawyers are arguing the financial company mismanaged his finances and that is ultimately what has resulted in him nearing bankruptcy.
 A spokesperson from TMG, however, claims they gave Depp a fair warning regarding his overspending on collectibles and art.
-The financial company claims they even urged Depp to get a pre-nup as well.
+The financial company claims they even urged Depp to get a prenup as well.

 Per International Business Times, Johnny Depp’s overspending included a $30,000 monthly wine budget TMG maintains that they urged Depp to cut back and warned him of his overspending.